 🏖 4.
 Discover Hawaii’s Only Green Sand Beach at Papakolea

-Papakolea Beach derives its strange color from the olivine mineral, a byproduct of the volcanic activity of the Big Island.
+Papakolea Beach gets its strange color from the olivine mineral, a byproduct of the Big Island’s volcanic legacy.

-This small cove is located in a remote region on the south coast of the island.
-Getting there can be a challenge, but the reward is the softest sand you will find on the Big Island.
+This small cove is in a remote region on the island’s southeast coast.
+Getting there can be challenging, but the reward is the softest sand on the Big Island.

-Whether you are an intrepid explorer wanting to see something marvelous or a casual vacationer needing a beach day, Papakolea Beach is sure to delight.
+Whether you are an intrepid explorer wanting to see something marvelous or a casual vacationer needing a beach day, Papakolea Beach will surely delight you.

 🌺 5.
 Attend Big Island’s Best Luau

 Attending a traditional luau should definitely be on your Big Island bucket list.
-Combining Hawaiian cuisine with dance, culture, and storytelling, it is a feast for the eyes and ears, as well as the stomach.
+Combining Hawaiian cuisine with dance, culture, and storytelling, it is a feast for the eyes, ears, and stomach.

-Several resorts in Kona offer luaus, however, the Voyagers of the Pacific Luau is widely considered the best luau on the Big Island, with spectacular ocean views.
+Several resorts in Kona offer luaus.
+However, the Voyagers of the Pacific Luau is widely considered the best on the Big Island, with spectacular ocean views.

 🌌 6.
 Go Stargazing at Mauna Kea or Volcanoes NP